Table of Contents

 Drugs can be eliminated from the systemic circulation unchanged by renal excretion (e.g. benzylpenicillin, aminoglycosides, metformin etc.); fully transformed and excreted only as metabolites (e.g. phenothiazines, chloramphenicol etc.); or both unchanged and as metabolites (e.g. salicylates, acetaminophen etc.).

-The site of biotransformation is primarily the liver.
+The primary site of biotransformation is the liver.
 Other tissues such as intestinal mucosa, colon, placenta, adrenals, etc. also contribute to biotransformation.
 Biotransformation can make the drug inactive, but can also produce another pharmacologically active drug that has a more or less or equal activity as the parent drug; it can even produce compounds that are toxic.
-Some examples are as under:
+Some examples are :

 - Drugs that become inactive: Phenytoin, salicylic acid, phenobarbital, amphetamine